nathanwkwong/react-websocket-wordle/README.md

 -   A player will be randomly assign to a room with other player.
 When a game start.

 -   When a game start, i.e. both player join the same room, the server will pick an answer for this room, send game info to it and do the input validation like one play mode for each round.

--   During the game, if the opponent disconnected from the server, the player inside the room can finish the game their own with server connection.

--   On the left side of the game board, it will display the guesses of the player their own.
-On the right side of the game board, it will display the opponent guesses score without displaying the word the opponent guessed.

--   The winning conditions for a player will be:
+On the left side of the game board, it will display the guesses of the player their own.
+On the right side of the game board, it will display the opponent guesses score for each round sent from server.
+The winning conditions for a player will be:

     -   If there is a player guess the world correctly;
     -   their opponent run out of guesses;